Which Honest Kitchen Whole Food Clusters Recipes Get

-Honest Kitchen Whole Food Clusters earns the Advisor’s second-highest rating of 4.5 stars.
+Honest Kitchen Whole Food Clusters earns the Advisor’s top rating of 5 stars.

-Honest Kitchen Whole Food Clusters Beef Recipe was selected to represent the other products in the line for this review.
+Honest Kitchen Whole Food Clusters Grain Free Chicken Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Chicken, potatoes, peas, chicken liver, lentils, carrots, ground flaxseed, eggs, broccoli, pumpkin, apples, coconut oil, natural chicken flavor, salmon oil, kale, chia seed, minerals [calcium carbonate, tricalcium phosphate, sodium chloride, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, zinc amino acid chelate], sodium selenite, fenugreek seed, dried kelp, taurine, vitamins [vitamin A supplement, vitamin D3 supplement, vitamin E supplement, thiamine mononitrate (vitamin B1), riboflavin (vitamin B2), calcium pantothenate (vitamin B5), pyridoxine hydrochloride (vitamin B6), folic acid, vitamin B12 supplement, niacin supplement], mixed tocopherols (a natural preservative), turmeric, dried Bacillus coagulans fermentation product, rosemary extract

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.